PeymanKh/CRFMS/tests/README.md

 ---

+### 5. test_notification_manager.py

+This module tests notification manager which has been developed using the Observer pattern. here are the tests covered:
+1. Attach and Detach subscribers test.
+2. Notify subscribers test using mocker.
+3. Customer update notification test.
+4. Agent update notification test.
+---

 ## How to run tests
 1. Navigate to the tests folder using ```cd tests``` command from the root directory`.
 2. Run the command: ```pytest -v```